Banashri/banashri.github.io/books/index.md

 <img src="https://banashri.github.io/images/books.jpg" alt="Books" title="Books" width="100%" height="25%" />

-I love `things` - and no wonder, I consider books as my best friend.
+I love <em>things</em> - and no wonder, I consider books as my best friend.
 I bring a suitcase full of books each time I visit my parents' place. ;)

 This year I have plans for reading some classics of the 19th century.